shuyang-dong/Counterfactual_Explanation_for_RL/README.md

 ## 📌 Citation & Attribution

-This repository was originally developed by **Shuyang Dong** as part of the research project:
+This repository was originally developed as part of the research project:

 > **Counterfactual Explanations for Continuous Action Reinforcement Learning**
 > Presented at the 34th International Joint Conference on Artificial Intelligence (IJCAI), 2025

-If you use this code or build upon it (including via fork or mirror), **please cite the original work**:
+If you use this code or build upon it, **please cite the original work**:

 ```bibtex
 @inproceedings{dong2025counterfactual,